golibry/go-common-domain/.junie/guidelines.md

 - Use early returns to reduce nesting
 - Group related functionality together
 - Separate concerns clearly
+- Do not use both value and pointer receivers in struct methods.
+Use one or the other

 ### Concurrency
 - Follow Go's concurrency patterns: "Don't communicate by sharing memory; share memory by communicating"